CFO Wiki

 Except that’s not CAC, that’s a rough approximation that hides the information you actually need.

 First problem: blended CAC across all channels masks the fact that some channels are profitable and others are disasters.
 We worked with a SaaS company with $4,200 blended CAC that looked acceptable against their $18,000 LTV.
-But when we separated by channel, their product-led growth motion had $800 CAC while their field sales team was running $12,000 CAC.
+But when we separated by channel, this is exactly why PLG companies need a dedicated KPI framework for product-led growth — traditional CAC metrics miss the activation and PQL signals that actually predict conversion.
 They were funding an expensive field sales operation with profits from their PLG motion and calling it “growth.”

 Second problem: most companies don’t load enough costs into CAC.
 Are you including sales engineering time?
 Marketing operations salaries?
 The cost of free trials and proof of concepts?
 Tools and technology expenses?
-When you include fully-loaded costs, CAC is typically 30-40% higher than the simple calculation suggests.
+Total marketing costs and marketing expenses, including advertising spend and marketing technology investments, should also be included in CAC calculations to ensure you capture the true cost of acquiring customers.

 Third problem: timing lag.
 If you spend money in January on marketing that generates leads that convert to customers in March, which month do you assign that CAC to?
 The correct answer is “match costs to when customers actually sign,” but most companies just divide monthly spend by monthly signups and create an inaccurate picture.

-A company with $3,500 average CAC but +15% month-over-month CAC inflation has a serious problem that won’t show up in their MRR graphs for quarters.
+A company with $3,500 average CAC but +15% month-over-month CAC inflation has a serious problem that won’t show up in their MRR graphs for quarters—and it’s exactly the kind of financial red flag in early-stage SaaS companies that spooks investors.

 A realistic LTV calculation needs to account for all of these.
 Start with cohort analysis tracking actual customer behavior over time.
+Tracking customer lifespan and revenue churn is essential for accurate LTV calculations.
 What does month 12 retention look like?
 Month 24?
 If you don’t have 24 months of data yet, you’re guessing at LTV, so be conservative.

 Factor in net revenue retention.
 If your customers expand over time, LTV goes up.
+Expansion revenue from existing customers can offset revenue churn and improve overall revenue metrics such as annual recurring revenue and monthly recurring revenue.
 If they contract, it goes down.
 A company with 2% monthly logo churn but 110% net revenue retention has much better unit economics than 2% churn with 100% NRR.

 Include gross margin in your LTV calculation.
 If you’re spending 30% of revenue on cloud infrastructure and support costs, your actual LTV is 70% of the naive calculation.
-For early-stage SaaS companies with manual implementation and high-touch support, gross margins might be 50-60%, which cuts LTV in half.
+For early-stage SaaS companies with manual implementation and high-touch support, gross margins might be 50-60%, which cuts LTV in half—well below the 70–80% gross margin targets for SaaS companies that most investors expect over time.

 Apply a discount rate if you want to be sophisticated about it.
 A dollar you’ll receive in month 36 is worth less than a dollar today, especially when you’re burning cash and your cost of capital is high.

 Most importantly, calculate LTV separately for different customer segments.
+Analyzing LTV by specific customer segment helps optimize pricing and marketing strategies.
 Enterprise customers have higher LTV but also higher CAC.
 Small business customers have lower LTV and (hopefully) lower CAC.
 Treating them as one blended number hides which segments actually work economically.

 The standard advice is you want 3:1 LTV to CAC ratio.
 That’s fine for a rough gut check, but it’s not actually how you should think about it.